matttpj/CarND-Advanced-Lane-Lines/writeup_CarND-Advanced-Lane-Lines-P2.md

 #### 5. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The code for this step is in the fifth section of the IPython notebook __P2.ipynb__ and __detect.py__ and __lanes.py__ and __lane.py__.
-This step begins with images that have already been undistorted and transformed using  combined threshold and birds-eye perspective functions.
+This step begins with an image that have already been undistorted and transformed using combined threshold and birds-eye perspective functions.

-The lower half of the image is selected and a histogram analysis is performed on the  left to right view of the image to find peaks of active (white) pixel destiny.
+The lower half of the image is selected and a histogram analysis is performed on the  left to right view to find peaks of active (white) pixel destiny.
 Mid-points of the left and right sides of the image are marked as starting points then a series of small windows are drawn from bottom to top of image with a boundary line.
-Then active (white) pixels within the window are identified and added to the lists of left-side and right-side pixels.
-Then the next window is scanned for pixels and if it is above a minimum then the window is re-centered on the current position and the active pixels added to the left-side and right-side lists.
-The lists of left-side and right-side pixels are then passed to the polyfit() function to identify best fit polynomial function.
+For every window, active (white) pixels are identified and added to the lists of left-side and right-side pixels and then the next window is scanned for pixels.
+If the length of the left-side and right-side pixel arrays are above a minimum then the window is re-centered on their current positions.
+And then the active pixels are added to the left-side and right-side lists.
+The lists of left-side and right-side pixels are used to instantiate left-side and right-side Lane objects which are held in memory. *P2.ipnyb* then shows the images with sliding windows and lane line images with left-lane pixels painted red, right-lane pixels painted blue.

-Then left-side pixels are painted red and right-side painted blue and best-fit polynomial line is drawn in yellow across the images.
+And then on top of each lane lime image, PixelCalculation class method of the left and right Lane objects wich in-turn calls functions *np.polyfit()*, *np.poly1d()* and *np.polyder()* to find the line of best fit polynomial which is then plotted on top of the left and right lane lines and painted yellow.
 <br/>
 <img src="./output_images/windows_00.jpg" width=40% height=40%>
 <img src="./output_images/lanes_00.jpg" width=40% height=40%>